Year A, B, C

 It isn't just Jesus who is resurrected.
 It is everything he represents; everything he came for; everything we saw in him.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 275-277.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 275-277; and the writings of Amy-Jill Levine, et. al. See link below.

 John 19:38-42 (NRSV)